tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/实现 CDN 直播观看_intl_en.md

 1. Log in to the [CSS console](https://console.cloud.tencent.com/live).
 2. In the navigation pane on the left, select **Domain Management** and you will see that a push domain name in the format of `xxxxx.livepush.myqcloud.com` has been added to the list. `xxxxx` is `bizid`, which is a numeric string and can be found in TRTC console > **[Application Management](https://console.cloud.tencent.com/trtc/app)** > **Application Info**.
 3. Click **Add Domain**, enter a playback domain name for which you have obtained an ICP license.
 For **Type**, select **Playback Domain**, choose an acceleration region, and click **Confirm**.
 4. Once your domain name is added, the system will automatically assign to it a CNAME, which ends with `.liveplay.myqcloud.com`.
 The CNAME can be accessed only after you configure it at your domain name service provider.
-You will be able to use LVB services once the configuration takes effect.
+You will be able to use CSS services once the configuration takes effect.
 For detailed directions, see [Configuring CNAME for Domain Name](https://intl.cloud.tencent.com/document/product/267/31057).

->! **You do not need to add a push domain name.** After you enable relayed push in [step 1](#step1), Tencent Cloud will add a push domain name in the format of `xxxxx.livepush.myqcloud.com` to the domain list of the LVB console, which is the default push domain name used by LVB and TRTC and cannot be modified.
+>! **You do not need to add a push domain name.** After you enable relayed push in [step 1](#step1), Tencent Cloud will add a push domain name in the format of `xxxxx.livepush.myqcloud.com` to the domain list of the CSS console, which is the default push domain name used by CSS and TRTC and cannot be modified.

 <span id="step3"></span>
 ### Step 3.
 Associate TRTC streams with CSS `streamId`.